RedisLabs/redisraft/docs/Deployment.md

 As before, we can confirm the new node has also started in `uninitialized` state and is waiting to become part of a cluster.

-Since the cluster already exists, we don't need to use the `RAFT.CLUSTER INIT` command.
-Instead, we use `RAFT.CLUSTER JOIN` to join the new node to the existing cluster:
+Since the cluster already exists, we don't need to run `RAFT.CLUSTER INIT`.
+Instead, we run `RAFT.CLUSTER JOIN` to join the new node to the existing cluster:

     $ redis-cli -p 5002 RAFT.CLUSTER JOIN 127.0.0.1:5001
     OK

-> :bulb: Notice we use `redis-cli` to communicate with the new node, but we specify the host and port of the existing node as the argument to the `RAFT.CLUSTER JOIN` command.
+> :bulb: Notice we use `redis-cli` to communicate with the new node, but we specify the host and port of the existing leader node as the argument to the `RAFT.CLUSTER JOIN` command.

-At this point we can use `RAFT.INFO` again to query the status of our cluster.
-Querying the second node should result in a response something similar to this:
+At this point we can run `RAFT.INFO` again to query the status of our cluster.
+Querying the second node should result in a response similar to this:

     $ redis-cli -p 5002 --raw RAFT.INFO
     # Raft